DigitalBox98/SimpleExtJSApp/README.md

 # Demo Application

-To have access to the demo application on DSM 7.0, add the below repo to your packages source : http://digital.box.free.fr/dsm7/
+To have access to the demo application on DSM 7.0, add the below repo to your packages source : <br>
+http://digital.box.free.fr/dsm7/

 Two shortcuts are available under DSM :